Charitable Split-Dollar Insurance Plan - Explained

 Back to: INHERITANCE, ESTATES, & TRUSTS

-Charitable Split-Dollar Insurance Plan Definition
+What is a Charitable Split-Dollar Insurance Plan?

 A charitable split-dollar insurance plan is a life-insurance arrangement where a donor donates money to a charity, so that the organization would in turn invest this donation in a life-insurance contract for the donor.
 Simply put, a donor sends a gift to a charitable institute which in turn invests this money in a life-insurance plan for the donor and the on behalf of the charity.
 In a situation where the donor dies after the donation has been invested, the insurance benefits will be transferred partly to his or her heirs, and partly to the charity.
 The donor and the charitable organization are in charge of specifying how the split should be made, thus the term; split-dollar.
 The reason for this type of insurance policy is due to the absence of taxation on investments.
 In this case, the donation which is saved by the charity on behalf of the donor is tax free as the government at all levels exempt taxes on donations.
 Also, after the donor dies, the heirs wouldn't be required to pay tax as they'd receive their share of the money through life insurance policy which is also tax-exempt in the United States.